This page tells you about chiropractic care for people with cancer. There is information about

 - Perhaps the type of bed or mattress you have

-To have chiropractic treatment you may need to take off your clothes, except your underwear, and will be given a gown to wear.
-But often you can keep your clothes on.
-You will usually lie on a couch (table) to have the treatment.
-The chiropractor will use their hands to manipulate (realign) your spine or joints.
+Often for chiropractic care you can stay fully clothed.
+But for some care you may need to take off your clothes, except for your underwear.
+You will be given a gown to wear.
+You usually lie on a couch (table) to have the treatment.
+The chiropractor will use their hands to manipulate your spine or joints.

 Sometimes the chiropractor may use a rapid thrust type action, which can cause a popping sound due to the sudden change of pressure in the joint space.
 This is not dangerous and shouldn’t be painful.

-Some chiropractors may also use other techniques as part of the treatment, such as
+Some chiropractors may also recommend other techniques as part of the treatment, such as

 - Hot and cold treatment